robvdl/pyramidcms/README.rst

     pcms loaddata development.ini

-Note that in the future the loadata command will load actual initial fixtures required for running pyramidcms, but for now it just inserts some test users, groups and permissions needed for development.
+Note that in the future the loadata command will load any JSON fixture file, given through a command line argument to the loaddata command.
+For now it just inserts some test data, some users, groups and permissions for development.

 When everything is installed, this will start the web application::